ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

 | **L\_fs**   | Free‑space path loss (dB)                        | Depends on **distance** and **frequency**                |
 | **L\_misc** | Miscellaneous losses (cable, connectors, fading) | Typically 2‑5 dB (not included in simple examples below) |

 The receiver sensitivity of the TFSIK01 is ≈ −117 dBm at 64 kbps.
-For a reliable link we target ≥ 10 dB fade margin, so the maximum usable path loss is:
+For a reliable link, we target ≥ 10 dB fade margin, so the maximum usable path loss is:

 ```
 L_fs(max)  ≈  P_tx + G_tx + G_rx  −  (P_sens − 10)  ≈  P_tx + G_tx + G_rx + 107